Navigating condo and co-op property taxes and assessment appeals in NYC

 • You’ll be well prepared for any city loopholes and tricks.
 The DOF is looking for any excuse not to provide you with a reduction in your assessment, but the right team will be up to the task to ensure all T’s are crossed and I’s are dotted.

-Paying property tax bills
+Making property tax payments

 After you’ve received your estimated values, appealed, and (hopefully) won your case, it’s time to pay your property taxes.
 As a refresher, co-op shareholders don’t pay their taxes directly - rather they’re collected in common charges and paid as a building (check out our co-op budget page for a deeper dive).
 On the other hand, condo owners have their own separate real estate taxes on their property they’re directly responsible for paying.